WHAT TO DO IN NEW ZEALAND – EPIC ACTIVITIES

 Recommended by Laura from Willful and Wildhearted

-Not only is Wanaka one of the most picturesque towns in the country, it’s a nature lover’s dream.
+Not only is Wanaka one of the most picturesque towns in the country, but it’s also a nature lover’s dream.
 While there are plenty of hiking and adventure sports to partake in within this South Island resort town, cycling around the gorgeous trails was by far my favorite.

 The trails range in terrain; the scenery varies from lakeside to alpine to beachfront.

-Quite a few of the hotels and hostels in town offer bike rental options; we stayed at the centrally-located Flying Kiwi, which offered it for free!
+A few of the hotels and hostels in town offer bike rental options; we stayed at the centrally-located Flying Kiwi, which offered it for free!
 My personal favorite trail to cycle around was the Upper Clutha River Track.
 It’s impossible not to feel grateful while one is surrounded by emerald-hued water and the Southern Alps.